 Whilst in the oven, bread doesn’t actually lose much weight.
 Instead, the majority of the weight loss occurs during the proofing and cooling periods.
 During baking, bread loses 2-4% of its original dough weight.

 During proofing and cooling, the weight loss of the bread averages at 8-16%, depending on the type of bread being made.
 As the dough rises, moisture escapes and again, as the bread cools it releases more moisture at a faster rate.
 Also, the dough will stick to the mixer or work surfaces, which further lowers the final weight of the bread.

 As the bread cools, water exits the core of the bread and escapes through its outer perimeter.
 Some of the water will be retained in the crust, yet a lot evaporates as steam.
 From exiting the oven, until it cools to room temperature, the bread will lose 2-4% of its weight.
 Moisture loss continues as the bread stales, with day-old bread weighing 3-5% less than it did the previous day.

 Bakeries can choose to weigh their bread hot, or when fully cooled.
 In fresh bakeries, the bread will be weighed hot so the product is as fresh as possible when it goes on sale.
 In this instance, most bakeries aim for their bread to weigh higher than the target weight.
-When I baked in a commercial bakery, an 800 gram loaf would weigh at least 840 grams hot, whereas a 400 gram loaf, would have to be 430 grams.
-They will weigh around 820 grams and 410 grams when cool.
+An 800-gram loaf should weigh at least 840 grams hot, and a 400-gram loaf would have to be 430 grams.
+They will weigh around 820 grams and 410 grams when fully cool.